saracenoe/Bot-for-reservation/README.md

    Run the bot locally.
 To do that:

     python app.py
+   Copy the link you get into the emulator, adding

+    /api/messages
-   Copy the link you get into the emulator, adding "/api/messages" and the end of the URL and open the bot.
+   at the end of the URL and open the bot.

  ## Author